• Skip to main content

 #7.
 Cable Curls

 Cable curls are an excellent arm weightlifting exercise for hitting the biceps muscles from all angles.
 It is also a great isolation exercise.
-The advantage of doing cable curls over dumbbell curls is that they allow you to generate a maximum contraction throughout the entire range of motion.
-Also, this is because the resistance is constant, so you can’t cheat by using momentum to swing the weights.
+The advantage of doing cable curls over dumbbell curls is that they allow you to generate maximum contraction throughout the entire range of motion.
+Also, because the resistance is constant, you can’t cheat by using momentum to swing the weights.

 #6.
 Triceps Cable Extension with Bar